jdevfullstack-tutorials/display-resolution-review/README.md

 good.

-But here is one thing you achieve: you have bigger projection of everything, especially when your eyesight is poor.
+But here is one thing you achieve: you have a bigger projection of everything, especially when your eyesight is poor.

 Viewing distance is a little bit farther